thecjharries/dso-dojo-2022-12/kitchen-sink/README.md

 I'd like to create the following workflow:

 * Test all the Python except for the runner using Pytest
-* Deploy everything to LocalStack using Terragrunt
+* Deploy everything to LocalStack using Terragrunt (done)
-* Test the runner using Terratest on LocalStack
+* Test the runner using Terratest on LocalStack (done)
 * Deploy everything to AWS using Terragrunt